 "I'm looking forward to the further research that's being done in the field of diabetes.
 Now that we can show that there is a surgical treatment for an obese patient with diabetes, the future may show that even normal weight diabetics may benefit from similar surgeries," says Dr. Yu.

 About Sherman C. Yu, MD

-Dr. Sherman Yu graduated from Baylor College of Medicine and attended the University of Colorado Health Sciences Center to complete his surgical training, serving as Chief Resident in Surgery.
-He has completed a year-long fellowship in minimally invasive and robotic surgery at the University of Texas Health Science Center, where he stayed on as an Assistant Professor of Surgery.
-Dr. Yu is board-certified by the American Board of Surgery, a Fellow of the American College of Surgeons, and a member of the American Society for Metabolic and Bariatric Surgery, the Society of American Gastrointestinal and Endoscopic Surgeons, and several other professional organizations.
-He is Park Plaza Hospital's Bariatric Medical Director, the first Houston area surgeon to complete a Single Incision Laparoscopic adjustable gastric band surgery, and recipient of both Newsweek and H-Texas Magazine's selection to the Top Physicians list.
+A graduate of the Baylor College of Medicine, Dr. Sherman Yu completed his surgical training at the University of Colorado Health Sciences Center in Denver, where he served as Chief Resident in Surgery.
+He has completed a year-long fellowship in robotic surgery and minimally invasive surgery at the University of Texas Health Science Center and been published in numerous peer-reviewed journals.
+Dr. Yu is board-certified by the American Board of Surgery, a Fellow of the American College of Surgeons, and a member of the American Society of Metabolic and Bariatric Surgery, the Society of American Gastrointestinal and Endoscopic Surgeons, and several other professional organizations.
+He was recently named one of America's Top Surgeons by Consumers Research Council of America and has been selected as a Top Physician in Newsweek and H-Texas Magazine.

 About Terry Scarborough, MD